 Therefore, for me one day was enough to explore the temples, in some aspect they were all kind of similar.
 However, if you have enough time it is also possible to spend a couple of days at the temple complex.

-It was really impressive to see Angkor Wat in real life, after having been confronted with it on pictures, clothing and pretty much every souvenir you can possibly buy in Cambodia.
-You should definitely not miss out on this trip, when traveling to Siem Reap.
+It was really impressive to see Angkor Wat in real life!
+Especially after seeing it on pictures, clothing and pretty much every souvenir you can possibly buy in Cambodia.
+You should definitely not miss out on this trip when traveling to Siem Reap.

 Have you been to Angkor Wat?
 What was your experience and how many days did you spent there?
 Let me know in the comments 🙂